eManPrague/frui.ts/packages/screens/README.md

 }
 ```

 So, if you are creating some kind of a conductor that contains children, you should implement the property similarly.
-Besides that, all you need to do is to call `notifyNavigationChanged()` that is available from the base class `ScreenBase` any time you want to update the navigation state (e.g., a filter is changed).
+Besides that, all you need to do is call `notifyNavigationChanged()` that is available from the base class `ScreenBase` whenever you want to update the navigation state (e.g., a filter is changed).

 ## 2. Get current navigation path

-When a call to `onScreenChanged` is issued, the simplest way to get actual navigation path is to call `getNavigationPath` on the source view model.
+When a call to `onScreenChanged` is issued, the simplest way to get the actual navigation path is to call `getNavigationPath` on the source view model.
 It is then its responsibility to get the proper path.
 The default implementation in `ScreenBase` recursively calls parent view models to get the full path.

 ## 3. React when URL changes

-When the navigation path changes from outsite of the application, we need the app to react.
+When the navigation path changes from outside of the application, we need the app to react.
 Because Frui.ts applications are composed as a hierarchical structure of view models, the navigation should start from the top-most level, i.e., the root view model.
 Simply call its `navigate()` function.
 And let it recursively activate its children along the new path.

 ## 4. Generate local navigation links

 When you want to navigate between children of a conductor, you can use `conductor.tryActivateChild(child)`.
 This will work, properly update browser URL, and also react to any URL changes.
-However, the action will be bound to the respective user control such as a button via `onClick` handler and thus some typical web actions such as opening the link in a new window will not work.
-If you need such functionality, we need to generate navigation URL for the children.
+However, the action will be bound to the respective user control such as a button via `onClick` handler, and thus some typical web actions such as opening the link in a new window will not work.
+If you need such functionality, we need to generate a navigation URL for the children.

 You can either manually call `child.getNavigationPath()`, use `conductor.getChildNavigationPath()`, or call a helper function `Router.getChildUrlFactory()`.
 This factory function is usefull especially when creating multiple URLs, because it caches the root path.